-New Graduates and credentialled IEPTs looking to apply for registration in Nova Scotia must first contact the Canadian Alliance of Physiotherapy Regulators and apply to complete the national entry to practice competency exam (PCE).
+New Graduates and credentialled IEPTs looking to apply for registration in Nova Scotia must first contact the Canadian Alliance of Physiotherapy Regulators and apply to complete the national written - Qualifying exam (QE).

-NOTE: Currently the clinical component (Part 2) of the national exam has not been available since June 2020.
-Only those registered in a Canadian jurisdiction on or after Nov 2019 or who have completed the written exam since that time, are eligible for the ICE process. .
+NOTE: Currently the clinical component of the national exam has not been available since June 2020.
+Only those registered in a Canadian jurisdiction on or after Nov 2019 or who have completed the written exam since that time, are eligible for the ICE process.
 Please indicate "no" on your registration form for the clinical component registration and proceed with the your registration as usual.
 (Upload a blank page if needed as supporting document in order to proceed to next section. )

 Select the statements below that best describes what it is you want to do:

-- I have successfully completed Part One of the National Physiotherapy Competency Exam (QE or Qualifying Exam) and am looking to register with the Nova Scotia College of Physiotherapists so as to practice physiotherapy under a provisional license in Nova Scotia.
+- I have successfully completed the National Physiotherapy Exam (QE or Qualifying Exam) and am looking to register with the Nova Scotia College of Physiotherapists so as to practice physiotherapy under a provisional license in Nova Scotia.

-- I have successfully completed both parts of the National Physiotherapy Competency Exam, (QE and the Clinical), am not yet working as a physiotherapist and am looking to register with the Nova Scotia College of Physiotherapists so as to practice physiotherapy in Nova Scotia.
+- I have successfully completed both parts of the Physiotherapy Competency Evaluation (QE and a provincial Clinical Competency Evaluation process), am not yet working as a physiotherapist in Nova Scotia (NS) and am looking to register with the Nova Scotia College of Physiotherapists so as to practice physiotherapy in NS.